bikidsx/dazy/docs/TEMPLATES.md

 # Template System Guide

-Templates in Debu allow you to save, reuse, and share Docker container configurations.
+Templates in Dazy allow you to save, reuse, and share Docker container configurations.
 Think of them as blueprints for containers.

 ## What are Templates?